 - Want more easy content?
 Have each provider give you one or two line Pearls of Wisdom for health.
 Simple, easy to follow advice is best.

 - Another easy way to gather content?
 Follow one of the hundreds of health topic calendars out there.
 Here is one of many: https://healthfinder.gov/NHO/.
 Either use tips on these topics from your own team or borrow resources and post links.
-Mayo Clinic is a great, reliable source for that.
+Organizations like American College of Obstetrics & Gynecology and American Academy of Orthopedic Surgeons are great, reliable source for that.